Pokebag/pogomanager-ui/README.md

 1. Clone the repository: `git clone git@github.com:Pokebag/pokebag-ui.git && cd pokebag-ui`

 1. Install npm and bower modules: `npm install && bower install`
-  * Bower must be installed on your system for this to work: `npm install -g bower`
+  * Bower and Grunt must both be installed on your system for this to work: `npm install -g bower grunt`

 1. Start the build pipeline: `grunt`

+1. Go to [http://localhost:3000](http://localhost:3000) to see the UI in your browser

 ## Contributing